cjolowicz/blog/content/posts/hypermodern-python-04-continuous-integration.md

   - PyPI
 ---

-# Chapter 4: Continuous Integration

-In this fourth installment of the Hypermodern Python series, I'm going to discuss how to add continuous integration to your project.
+In this fourth installment of the Hypermodern Python series, I'm going to discuss how to add continuous integration and delivery to your project.

 For your reference, below is a list of the articles in this series.